amitie10g/docker-megafuse/README.md

 An image based on the [Mega SDK](https://github.com/meganz/sdk) is available at a [dedicated branch](https://github.com/Amitie10g/docker-megafuse).

 ## Caveats
+* The application prompts for the user and password.
+This works fine under Ubuntu-based container; however, there are issues under Alpine, so, I created a scripts to prompt for user, password and API key as workarround.
-* The username and password are passed to the container as environment variables and stored in the config file in plain text.
+* The username and password may also passed to the container as environment variables and stored in the config file in plain text.
 Is desirable to ofuscate that in a some way.
 * The code is based on older versions of the Mega SDK, so, lot of warnings are displayed at compile time under newer versions of GCC.

 ## General usage